Aviation Ramp Operations: What Is the Ramp in Aviation and How It Supports On-Time Departures

 Cost Savings

 Cost efficiency improves when Ground Power Units (GPUs) and Preconditioned Air (PCA) systems replace aircraft Auxiliary Power Units (APUs) during turnarounds.
-This increases fuel efficiency, lowers emissions, and decreases maintenance wear on APUs.
+This increases aviation fuel efficiency, lowers emissions, and decreases maintenance wear on APUs.
 Over time, these savings significantly reduce airline operating costs.

 Improved Passenger Experiences